robmarkcole/TrasportAPI-HASS/HASS files/sensor.uk_transport.markdown

 3. Tick the 'map data' layer, and wait for clickable objects to load
 4. Click the bus stop node to reveal its tags on the left

-The `direction` must be a valid direction returned by the transportAPI query.
-Valid directions can be checked by performing a GET query to  `/uk/bus/stop/{atcocode}/live.json` in the [API reference webpage](https://developer.transportapi.com/docs?raml=https://transportapi.com/v3/raml/transportapi.raml##bus_information).
+The `destination` must be a valid location returned by the transportAPI query.
+Valid destinations can be checked by performing a GET query to  `/uk/bus/stop/{atcocode}/live.json` in the [API reference webpage](https://developer.transportapi.com/docs?raml=https://transportapi.com/v3/raml/transportapi.raml##bus_information).
 A bus sensor is added in the following `configuration.yaml` file entry:

 ```yaml
 # Example configuration.yaml entry for multiple sensors